Korsani/pmaster/README.md

 ## Getting Started

-If you use Gentoo :penguin:, you probably use genlop(1), which, among other things, displays how times compilation will take.
+If you use Gentoo :penguin:, you probably use genlop(1), which, among other things, displays the current compilation and time it should take.

 There ~~is~~ was no such equivalent on FreeBSD when using `ports-mgmt/portmaster`.